dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-00.md

 protobuf-simple | 46.02M | 15.79M | 11.59M | 7.94M
 protobuf-block | 22.08M | 15.43M | 10.91M | 7.40M

-There's not a lot to choose between the three contenders with simple output.
+There is not a lot to choose between the three contenders with simple output.
-Avro produces the smaller output, CBOR the next and Protocol Buffers the largest, but the different is under 10%.
+Avro produces the smaller output, CBOR the next and Protocol Buffers the largest, but the different is less than 10%.
 However, with blocking, while CBOR and Protocol Buffers are again within a few percentage points of each other (though Protocol Buffers now has a slight advantage), Avro produces files in the region of 20% smaller, and holds a diminishing advantage through increased compression.